The choir was first formed in 1972 and is now in its forty fith year.

 The Founding Father was Police Superintendent Kelland and four colleagues, who after several months of planning and meetings, held the first concert consisting of just five songs on 7th November 1973 in Teignmouth.

-In its early days, the role of Chairman fell to Charles Parsons, then a serving Superintendent in Torquay.
-Now, long retired from police service, Charles has remained an active member of the choir and recently celebrated his ninetieth birthday.
+In its early days, the role of Chairman fell to Charles Parsons, then a serving Superintendent in Torquay, sadley Charles passed away recently although Now, long retired from police service, Charles has remained an active member of the choir and recently celebrated his ninetieth birthday.
 In 2013, Charles decided that it was time to stop singing, but he remains keenly interested in the choir and its undertakings, and in fact resides in close proximity to the rehearsal rooms.
+Charles always supported the choir up to the end and it with heart felt thanks he will always be remembered.

 It was well known in years gone by that police officers serving under Charles were first questioned on their singing ability.
 It was thus, with gentle persuasion of course, that many were recruited to the choir.
 It is unclear what happened to those who refused to take part, but it is probable they moved on to other police stations!